nushell/nu_scripts/network/remoting/README.md

 Function accepts following arguments:
 * name - Name of the client as specified in the config.
 This parameter is required (autocompletion enabled)
 * script - Name of the script to be executed on the client.
 This parameter is required The script must be available in current scope in order to be used (autocompletion enabled)
-* args - Arguments passed to the script in key=value format.
-This parameter is optional however if selected scripts has arguments marked as required and none were provided an error will be raised.
+* args - Arguments to be passed to the script.
+Named parameters should be put in quotes to avoid parsing errors like this: `ssh script my-host my-script '--arg value'`

 ## `wake` function
 This function wakes specified clients via Wake on Lan.